Henry Lawrence (Indian Army officer): Commemoration

 Lawrence is commemorated by a high cross in the cemetery adjacent to the Residency in Lucknow.
-There is a monument to him by J.G.
-Lough in the south transept of St Paul's Cathedral in London and a memorial by J.H.
-Foley at St. Paul's Cathedral in Calcutta.
+There is a monument to him by J. G. Lough in the south transept of St Paul's Cathedral in London and a memorial by J. H. Foley at St. Paul's Cathedral in Calcutta.
+There is a portrait of him in the dining room of the East India Club in London.

 He is also remembered in the names of: